kamjamaya/azurecrashcourse/README.md

 CONGRATS!!
 YOU JUST CREATED YOUR FIRST AZURE STORAGE ACCOUNT.

-Lastly, we will create containers.
+Next, we will create containers.

 Inside your storage account you will see this page.
 Click on the tab “Containers” on the left-hand side.